 Avoid passive aggressive behavior

-Resentment can lead to passive aggressive behavior especially towards the person who hurt you. passive aggressive behavior is self-sabotage, read more about it here.
+Resentment can lead to passive aggressive behavior especially towards the person who hurt you.
+Read why passive aggressive behavior is self-sabotage.
 Passive aggression can’t and it will never be able to solve the problem.
 Perhaps the person you treat that way doesn’t even know the reason for your passive-aggressive behavior.

 Your passive aggression is slowly destroying your mental health, so instead of mindlessly turning to it every now and then when you feel resentful, try to open up about your true feelings to the person who hurt you or if it’s absolutely impossible, see a psychologist who will advise how to cope with your resentment in a healthier way.